Prey (1977 film): Filming

-The outdoor shooting was helped by the weather, which was sunny and warm throughout.
+The outdoor shooting was aided by the weather, which was sunny and warm throughout.
 This inspired Warren to direct the film in a "leisurely" manner while maintaining an "underlying sense of tension and uncertainty" to create a more shocking finale.
 Warren considered the premise of the film to be "intimate" and situation-driven, arguing that the light script and small cast allowed the characters to develop naturally as the shooting progressed.
-Stuntmen Jerry Crampton and Eddie Stacey filmed their scenes in about two hours.
+Stuntmen Gerry Crampton and Eddie Stacey filmed their scenes in about two hours.

-The scene in which Jessica and Jo save Kator from drowning in the river was among the first to be shot and presented difficulties for the crew.
-The Ash had been used as a waste dump for many years, causing the water to stagnate; according to Warren it looked "more like crude oil".
-In addition, Annen was unable to swim.
-To keep Stokes, Annen and Faulkner in the water for as little time as possible, Warren reduced the amount of footage that needed to be shot by having the scene filmed in slow-motion on a high-speed camera.
-Once out of the water, the actors were given precautionary tetanus injections.
+The scene in which Jessica and Jo save Kator from drowning in the river was one of the first to be shot and presented difficulties for the crew.
+For years, the Ash had been used as a waste dump, causing the water to stagnate; according to Warren it looked "more like crude oil".
+Moreover, Annen was unable to swim.
+To minimise the amount of time the actors would have to spend in the water, Warren filmed the scene in slow motion on a high-speed camera, reducing the amount of footage that needed to be shot.
+After filming the scene, the actors were given precautionary tetanus injections.
 Marcel was highly impressed with the footage and insisted that Alan Jones, the film's editor, leave the scene uncut despite Warren's concerns that it was too long.
-The production ended with the filming of Anderson and Sandy's deaths; this scene was shot night-for-night as the last day's filming had run into the early hours of the next morning.
+Filming ended on 3 June with the scene of Anderson and Sandy's deaths; as the final filming day had run into the early hours of the following morning, this was shot night-for-night.

-Music
+Post-production

-As the low budget also precluded the use of an orchestra, composer Ivor Slaney devised a synthesised score featuring occasional contributions from traditional instruments (such as a piano) that he recorded himself.
+As the low budget precluded hiring an orchestra, the film's composer, Ivor Slaney, devised a mostly synthesised score.
+It featured interjections by traditional instruments which were played by Slaney himself, including a piano.
 Slaney also composed for Warren's next film, Terror (1978).
 The soundtracks for Prey and Terror were released jointly on CD in 2009.

-Post-production

 To reduce costs, no alien spacecraft is seen at the start of the film; instead, Kator's arrival is conveyed solely by flashing lights and sound effects.

-Release
+Release and reception

-Censorship

-Prey was distributed by Supreme in the UK, where the British Board of Film Classification (BBFC) cleared it for cinema release in November 1977.
-Unspecified cuts were required for the film to be awarded an X certificate.
+The film was distributed by Supreme in the UK.
+Cuts to Kator's killing of Jessica were required for the film to secure an X certificate, which the British Board of Film Censors granted on 2 November 1977.
 In London, Prey was screened alongside the 1973 Western Charley One-Eye as half of a double feature.
-The film was re-rated 18 prior to its first home video release in 1986.
+It was re-rated 18 prior to its first home video release in 1986.